 To determine the quality of saffron, one must understand the anatomy of the flower.
 The pistol of the saffron flower includes the style and stigma.
 There are three red stigmas on each flower.
 Those three stigmas join together via the style.
 The style is a pale yellow color.
 Both stigma and style are edible and used in cooking, but the stigmas have a greater concentration of the essential chemical compounds that give saffron its unique flavor and vibrant color.

 Both our Coupe saffron and Afghani saffron use only the stigma of the flower.
 Our Spanish superior saffron includes some of the yellow style, which is why it comes at a lower cost.
 The same is true for our powdered superior grade Spanish saffron.

 How Do I Use Saffron?

 Saffron works best in soups, stews, and rice dishes.
 For most recipes, it is best to gently break up a few saffron threads and place them into a small bowl.
-Carefully pour 2-4 tablespoons of water over the saffron threads and steep it like tea.
+Carefully pour 2-4 tablespoons of hot or boiling water over the saffron threads and steep it like tea.
 You want the essence of the spice to diffuse into the water as much as possible before adding it to the dish.
 If you don’t, you’ll get hot spots in the dish and the overall flavor will not be balanced.

 You can also drink this brew as herbal tea.
 Saffron is a pleasantly mild tea that is often blended with chamomile as they share complementary flavors and calming effects.